SoftwareAG/cumulocity-examples/notification2-examples/hello-world-microservice/README.md

 }
 ```

 The example microservice first creates the above subscription and then uses it to obtain a token.
 This token is used to access the subscription's WebSocket channel.
-Next a WebSocket client is connected; the client will listen for notifications of messages that meet the subscription criteria as they are sent to Cumulocity by the device.
+Next a WebSocket client is connected; the client will listen for notifications of messages that meet the subscription criteria as they are sent to Cumulocity IoT by the device.

 In the above subscription example, we have expressed interest in receiving only measurements that bear the type of `'c8y_speed'`.
 The `fragmentsToCopy` property further transforms the filtered measurement to *only* include c8y_SpeedMeasurement and c8y_MaxSpeedMeasurement fragments.